bbauska/meta-react-basics/README.md

 the code with commas.
 I also need to replace the hyphenated names

 with camelCase.
-It\'s important to
+It&apos;s important to

 know that because CSS declarations like background are now an object property, I need to make their